Clarifai/old-docs/getting-started/authentication/sso.md

 ## GitHub
-1. Click the “Sign in with GitHub” button users will be redirected to the Authorisation page:
+1. Click the “Sign in with GitHub” button and you will be redirected to the Authorisation page:

 ![sign-on](../../images/sso-options.png)

-2. Once you press Authorize Clarifai, your account will be created with the user's GitHub account.
+2. Once you press Authorize Clarifai, your account will be created with your GitHub account.
 You will be then asked to consent to the [GDPR-Privacy-Policy](https://www.clarifai.com/privacy-policy) as shown below.

 ![Confirmation-of-GDPR](../../images/confirmation.png)

-3. Congrats.
+3. Congratulations.
 You are now a Clarifai User.

 ## How to revoke the permission via GitHub.